AI

 Gemini CLI

-To limit it to the current project only:
+To limit it to the current project only, add --scope workspace to either command:

 Using Skill + MCP Together